 could have caused in me,

 those twin shining lights

 offer peace and serenity 950

 amid the raging storm,

 and sweetness when all is false.

 Yours is an arresting beauty,

 a bold charm,

 and a confident glance.
 955

 Who but you could be so cruel

 and yet so merciful?

 Who else bestows

 punishment and reward,

 life and death?
 960

 Who overcomes the will,

 disturbs peace of mind,

 rules over pleasure,

 reigns over volition?

 Who else but you?
 965

-Who else but you 100
+Who else but you

 could rule over all she beholds

 like the sun or a god?

 While you stand aloof,

 suitors surrender to a sweet death.
 970

-Pain is pleasure, 210
+Pain is pleasure,

 cruelty alluring,

 suffering irresistible.

 What else but your imperious beauty

 could command this delicious torture?
 975

-The more my soul surrenders )15
+The more my soul surrenders

 to the mercy of those eyes,

 the more it suffers,

 the more it is deceived.

 My soul comes humbly 980

 to seek mercy at your fair hand.
-900

 Yet reflected in the crystal

-•

-of your flashing eyes, it tume eyes
+of your flashing eyes,

-it turns away, disabused and ashamed, 985
+it turns away,

+disabused and ashamed, 985
-905

 for those eyes

-captivate the will, and steal all freedom,
+captivate the will,

+and steal all freedom,

-flaunting their crimes, 000
+flaunting their crimes,

-flattering with their cruelty, and making doth score worthwhile 990
+flattering with their cruelty, 990

 and making death seem worthwhile.

 So wise and so lovely,

 yet so cold in your courtesy,

 reserved in your praise, sensible in your whims, virtuous in your beauty.
 Yet there is no blaming you, for, mysterious as a goddess, 995 you devastate with your loveliness.
 What would mar another, no matter how lovely, is cause for praise in you.
-1000 Only you can wound at will and delight those you kill.
+Only you can wound at will 1000 and delight those you kill.
 Change my pain into pleasure.
-If my love is worthy, let me be your humble servant 1005 for if your eyes were to deny me their fortune and favor, their cruel mercy, where else could my soul turn?
+If my love is worthy, let me be your humble servant, for if your eyes were to deny me 1005 their fortune and favor, their cruel mercy, where else could my soul turn?
 1010 RIBETE (Aside) On earth as it is in heaven, for ever and ever, amen!
 That's some poetry Leonor spouted!
 It's not too bad.
 At least her verse is penetrating, since she won't be able to go as deep with her prose 1015 ESTELA Don Leonardo, that's quite enough of your sweet words.
 I suspect you are playing the nightingale, who sings not out of love or a jealous heart, 1020 all yearning and lovelorn, but simply for his love of song.
 I value your courtesies, and were I assured of your love, I would grant you my favor.
 1025 LEONOR My love will prove itself in time, but you are not wrong to compare my affection to the nightingale's song.
-When sweetly and sincerely he sets his music stand 1030 above the jasmine or the rosebush to sing welcome to the day, 1035
+When sweetly and sincerely he sets his music stand 1030 above the jasmine or the rosebush to sing welcome to the day, 1035 it is you he greets, celestial dawn, for your eyes are two suns and your beauty, the sky.
+Would any nightingale not sing when beholding you?